 Beyond IPO and Commercialization

-Beyond IPO and commercialization, other change in a company can prompt a CFO change as well.
+Beyond IPO and commercialization, other changes in a company can affect options for when to hire a CFO.
 For many tech companies, international expansion is happening earlier and faster than ever before as tech goes to the cloud.
 In the med-tech side of things, sometimes getting a CE mark of approval is a better strategy to prove product acceptance than trying to fund a US-based study for FDA approval.
 These considerations affect the role and requirements for the CFO big time.